mixxxdj/manual/source/chapters/advanced_topics.rst

                    [SamplerN],beat_closest

-   Its value is set to the position of the closest beat of the active beat and is used for updating the beat leds
+   Its value is set to the sample position of the closest beat of the active beat and is used for updating the beat LEDs.
    :range: -1, 0.0, real-valued
    :feedback: None